Traction therapy

 How can I prevent symptom recurrence after traction therapy?

-Post-treatment, strengthening core muscles, maintaining proper posture, and avoiding prolonged poor postures are essential.
-Regular stretching exercises or wearing supportive devices may be advised, along with semi-annual follow-ups.
-If symptoms recur, early consultation is recommended to evaluate the need for additional treatment or lifestyle adjustments.
+Post-treatment, it is important to strengthen core muscles, avoid poor posture, and refrain from maintaining the same position for extended periods.
+Regular stretching or use of supportive devices may be advised, along with semi-annual follow-ups.
+If symptoms recur, seek early evaluation to determine if additional treatment or lifestyle adjustments are necessary.